serverpod/serverpod_docs/docs/01-get-started.md

 - `config`: These are the configuration files for your Serverpod.
 These include a `password.yaml` file with your passwords and configurations for running your server in development, staging, and production.
 By default, everything is correctly configured to run your server locally.
 - `lib/src/endpoints`: This is where you place your server's endpoints.
 When you add methods to an endpoint, Serverpod will generate the corresponding methods in your client.
-- `lib/src/protocol`: The entity definition files are placed here.
+- `lib/src/model`: The model definition files are placed here.
 The files define the classes you can pass through your API and how they relate to your database.
-Serverpod generates serializable objects from the entity definitions.
+Serverpod generates serializable objects from the model definitions.

-Both the `endpoints` and `protocol` directories contain sample files that give a quick idea of how they work.
+Both the `endpoints` and `model` directories contain sample files that give a quick idea of how they work.
 So this a great place to start learning.

 ### Generating code
-Whenever you change your code in either the `endpoints` or `protocol` directory, you will need to regenerate the classes managed by Serverpod.
+Whenever you change your code in either the `endpoints` or `model` directory, you will need to regenerate the classes managed by Serverpod.
 Do this by running `serverpod generate`.

 ```bash
 $ cd mypod/mypod_server